jcanopui/awsLambda/README.md

 - lambda_confirm: lambda service to confirm that user has seen the message

 - lamba_publish: lamba service to send a notification.
 This lambda is executed form a DynamoDb stream event.

+- lambda_receive: lambda service to receive message and topic or target